“Anxiety was born in the very same moment as mankind.

 This looks like a bit of a mess, but we are going to break the composition down and talk about the refining process of finding golden ratios then incorporating other compositional elements for a more eye-pleasing image.
 Keep an open mind!

-One could argue that not using the golden ratio compositional tool in most landscape shots is borderline psychotic.
+A person could make the case that not using the golden ratio compositional tool for landscape shots is borderline psychotic.
 It's a spiral based on a natural geometry found in nature (two of them can be seen to the right in the image).
 It also happens to be the most eye-pleasing shape in visual art.
 The origin of the spiral is what I want to place on either my main or secondary subjects.
 I also want to position my lens so that the actual line of the spiral lands on different, interesting physical elements, which helps the eye flow through the image easier.
 The bottom golden ratio lands directly on my main subject, the big rock covered with standing seaweed.
 The top one lands on the big rock jutting out from the right of the frame, it's a secondary subject that point towards the sky, and also breaks the boring horizon line, so the eye follows the purplish colors back counter-clockwise and back down into the ocean.
 From there, the waves take over, flowing around the rocks and on top of them, drawing further attention to the seaweeds.
 When you go back to look at the original image, can you feel your eye circling around the image, perhaps drawing attention to smaller details along the way?
 Wherever your eye happens to start, there should be a flow to the way your eye follows the rest of this scene.
 I use the closest rock in the image, the one I'm actually standing on with my tripod, to create an arrow that points into the rest of the scene and as a way to add more depth and dimension.
 Additionally, the textures of the rock combined with the yellow lichen adds some more "feel" to the image.
 You might be able to actually imagine what it feels like to reach out and touch it.

 Research and Conservation